Merci-chao/userChrome.js/README.md

 ![screenshot](https://web.archive.org/web/20181009205610if_/https://addons.cdn.mozilla.net/user-media/previews/full/165/165890.png?modified=1530208887)

 ## Settings
 Open `about:config` and search for the prefix `extensions.PageTitle@Merci.chao.`.

-Settings will be applied after restarting Firefox.
+💡 Settings will apply to new windows.

 | Name | Description |
 | ------------- | ------------- |